Brumov-Bylnice: Sights

-The ruins of the royal castle is the most significant monument Brumov-Bylnice and one of the most important historic monuments in the region.
+The historic centre of Brumov is protected as an urban monument zone.
+The ruin of the royal Brumov Castle is the most significant monument Brumov-Bylnice and one of the most important historic monuments in the region.
 It was one of the most important castles in Moravia.
 The castle was damaged by a fire in 1760 and abandoned after 1826.

-The parish Church of Saint Wenceslaus in Brumov probably existed already in the late 13th or early 14th century.
-It was completely rebuilt in 1511 and the tower was added.
+The Church of Saint Wenceslaus in Brumov probably existed already in the late 13th or early 14th century.
+The parish church was completely rebuilt in 1511 and the tower was added.
 In 1834, it was rebuilt into its current form.
 The valuable bell is from 1671.

 The Baroque sculptural group of the Holy Trinity on the square is from 1777.
 Other sculptures in the town are saints John of Nepomuk (created in 1730), Florian (created in 1755), and Gotthard (created in 1771).

-The Jewish cemetery on the outskirts of the town is the only in the territory of Zlín District.
+The Jewish cemetery on the outskirts of the town is the only one in the territory of Zlín District.
 Existence of the cemetery is first documented in 1758.

+On the outskirts of Brumov is a former workers' colony, protected as an urban monument zone.
+It consists of a set of semi-detached houses built during World War II for German police officers.

-The workers' colony documents the standard of living of the glass workers from the end of the 19th and the beginning of the 20th century.
+The workers' colony in Sidonie documents the standard of living of the glass workers from the end of the 19th and the beginning of the 20th century.
 However, this unique and historically rare set of former workers' dwellings is today altered by different adjustments of the owners of individual houses.
 The whole block is covered with a gabled roof with wooden dormers.